goldin2008/Note/aws.md

 ## System Design on AWS
 The requirements of any system are widely specified in two categories– functional requirements (FR) and non-functional requirements (NFR).
+- Functional requirements mean functionalities or features offered by the system to the end users.
+- Another type of requirements are non-functional requirements, also called NFR.
+NFR determines constraints the system operates on and don’t directly impact the user feature wise, but are important as they ensure the quality of system operations.

 ### `Designing a URL Shortener Service`
 ![Diagram of rsz_system_monitoring.](pic/designing_URL_Shortener_System.png)
+functional requirements (FR)
+- Custom URL creation support.
+- Analytics on the URL access patterns such as most popular URLs.
+- Expiry for a URL so that the URL is auto expired and is no longer accessible after a fixed period of time.
+- The application should be developed as plugin based architecture ensuring extensibility of the architecture.
+The system has capability to expose APIs to the third party clients to integrate their applications with our system to generate short URLs.

+non-functional requirements (NFR)
+- Security, to ensure the system is not exploited by bad actors.
+- High availability of the system, to ensure a high uptime percentage in a year.
+- Observability, to ensure appropriate metrics/alerts are in place for constant monitoring of system health.
+- Low latency for short URL creation and redirection.
+- Datastores should be durable and ensure correctness of the data for the expiry time configured for an URL.
+The data should reside in the system until the expiry time or explicitly removed by a user.
+- Fault tolerance in the system via mechanisms such as retry handling.
+- Interoperability in the system architecture, as the system operates at high scale and can be broken down into multiple subsystems.How will different subsystems interact with each other?

 ### `Designing a Web Crawler and Search Engine`
 ![Diagram of rsz_system_monitoring.](pic/designing_a_web_crawler_and_search_engine_628782_12.png)